useblocks/sphinx-needs/docs/configuration.rst

 with the need, and the value represents the `option conversion function <http://docutils.sourceforge.net/docs/howto/rst-directives.html#option-conversion-functions>`_ to apply to the associated value.

-In order to make the options appear in the rendered content you will need to override the the default templates used (see needs_template_ and needs_template_collapse_ for more information).
+Extra options automatically appear in needs, if a value is set.
+By using :ref:`needs_hide_options` the output of such options can be hidden.

 .. note:: To filter on these options in `needlist`, `needtable`, etc. you
           must use the :ref:`filter` option.